fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 First of all, you will need a dummy HDMI plug or you wont see anything in the looking-glass client.
 It costs less than 10 bucks on Internet.

 Start the previously created Guest, install the latest [Guest application](https://looking-glass.io/downloads) on your Windows.
-At this time, I installed the B6 version.
+At this time, I installed the B6 version from Bleeding Edge, see below.
 Stop the Guest

 On the host, create the tmp configuration file :